 - name (str) Name of the parameter.
-This name is also used as the attribute name. - shape (int or tuple of ints) Shape of the parameter array. - dtype Data type of the parameter array.
+This name is also used as the attribute name.
+Any uninitialized parameters with the same name will be removed. - shape (int or tuple of ints) Shape of the parameter array. - dtype Data type of the parameter array. - initializer (chainer.initializer.Initializer) If it is not None, the data is initialized with the given initializer.
+Note that in this case dtype argument is ignored.

-add_persistent(name, value)
+add_persistent (name, value)